keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 and [`Either`]({{code_repo}}/src/test/scala/green/thisfieldwas/embracingnondeterminism/stdlib/EitherSpec.scala#L30-L61)
 are also monads.
 You've probably been using them as such without realizing!

-The real takeaway from the monad laws is that you get imperative computation as a composable structure.
+The real takeaway from the monad laws is that you get _imperative computation as a composable structure_.
 You retain referential transparency in that associativity guarantees that your operations may be grouped arbitrarily, allowing you to factor the steps of your program with a large degree of freedom.

 ## What is enabled by monads?